![]() |

 GY CHATTERBOX

-Three main types of dizi are frequently used in the wind section: the bangdi, the qudi, and occasionally the koudi.
+Our Instruments Dizi Three main types of dizi are frequently used in the wind section: the bangdi, the qudi, and occasionally the koudi.
 The bangdi is shorter in length and smaller in diameter and produces a clear and bright tone.
 It is frequently used in bangzi opera of Northern and southern China, hence the name bangdi.
 The longer and thicker qudi produces a richer and mellower tone.
 The qudi is usually a fourth higher in pitch than the bangdi.
 The koudi is the highest-pitched of all dizis.

 Sheng